Latest news - September 2015

 The Camoto codebase is broken up into the following libraries.
 Each library name is a link to the Doxygen documentation for that library.

-Proposed library, not yet started.
+- Proposed library, not yet started.
 Listen to and replace sound effects - digitised (PCM), synthesised (Adlib) and PC speaker.
 Possibly this functionality will end up in libgamemusic as so much code is common between music and sound effects, and there is little technical difference between an instrument and a sound effect.

 - While developing Camoto I discovered that Every Game Has a New Feature.